 “The partnerships that we enjoy with the community here in Northwest Florida are incredibly gratifying,” said NAS Whiting Field Commanding Officer Capt.
 Todd Bahlau.
 “Today we get to observe the culmination of two years’ worth of teamwork and dedication to a project that has benefitted the Navy and Air Force teams, the community and the industries involved.
 NAS Whiting Field is committed to being a good neighbor to our communities, and I am thrilled to be a part of an endeavor that helps our local residents secure a new source of renewable energy.”

-Brigadier General Evan Dertien, 96th Test Wing commander said, “The initiatives at Eglin AFB, along with those at Saufley and Holley, support the Department of Defense’s commitment to increasing renewable energy and are an impressive display of how joint partnerships can have a positive impact on energy independence.
+Furthermore, Brigadier General Evan Dertien, 96th Test Wing commander said, “The initiatives at Eglin AFB, along with those at Saufley and Holley, support the Department of Defense’s commitment to increasing renewable energy and are an impressive display of how joint partnerships can have a positive impact on energy independence.
 Additionally, the revenue received for leasing the projects on Eglin lands will afford us the opportunity to invest in energy modernization initiatives, while serving as a model for military/community partnerships.”

-The facilities are estimated to generate the following amounts of electricity:
+In conclusion, the facilities are estimated to generate the following amounts of electricity:

 Source: Panasonic USA, Coronal Energy and Gulf Power